hbilles/ApiHealthcare/README.md

 1. Upload the apihealthcare folder to your craft/plugins/ folder.
 2. Go to Settings > Plugins from your Craft control panel and enable the API Healthcare plugin.
 3. Navigate to the API Healthcare plugin settings page, and configure the account settings.
+4. Navigate to API Healthcare -> Professions and click "Update Professions".
+5. Navigate to API Healthcare -> Specialties and click "Update Specialties".
+6. Navigate to API Healthcare -> Per-Diem Clients to add whitelisted clients.

 ## Changelog

+### 0.3.1

+* Implemented whitelists in search results
+* Disabled ability to change Profession and Specialty names as they are used to filter search results

 ### 0.3.0